-The Academy prohibits intentionally making a false report of alleged sexual harassment, submitting a false formal complaint, or making or submitting false statements or information during the Title IX grievance process.
+The Academy prohibits intentionally making a false report of alleged sex-based harassment, submitting a false complaint, or making or submitting false statements or information during the Title IX grievance process.
 Violation of this prohibition will result in disciplinary action.